List of Blade Runner characters: Zhora Salome

 Zhora Salome is a replicant with an A Physical Level (super-human endurance) and a B Mental Level (intelligence equal to that of Pris), and has been used in murder squads.
 She was activated on June 12, 2016, making her 3 years and 5 months old.
 She gets a job as an exotic dancer at Taffey's Bar, with the actress using her own pet snake.
 Deckard tracks her down at Taffey's after finding her snake's scale, and she soon realizes that he is dangerous.
 She attacks him, but Deckard narrowly escapes death when people walk in just before she delivers a killing blow.
 Zhora tries to escape by running into a busy street, but Deckard chases her and finally shoots her in the back, "retiring" her.

-She was played by Joanna Cassidy.
+She was portrayed by Joanna Cassidy.

 Unnamed replicant(s)

-According to dialogue spoken by Bryant in the Final Cut of the film, two other unnamed replicants (only one in earlier versions) were killed while attempting to enter the Tyrell Corporation.
-The term used by him when describing their deaths ("Two of them got fried running through an electrical field") suggests they were stopped by an electrical barrier or security device of some sort.
-(In the theatrical cut of the film, the spoken line is "One of them got fried running through an electrical field" leaving one replicant unaccounted for.)
+According to dialogue spoken by Bryant in the Final Cut of the film, two other unnamed replicants (only one in some versions) were killed while attempting to enter the Tyrell Corporation.
+The term "Two of them got fried running through an electrical field" used by him when describing their deaths suggests they were stopped by an electrical barrier or security device of some sort.
+In the theatrical cut of the film, the spoken line is "One of them got fried running through an electrical field" leaving one replicant unaccounted for.

-Earlier drafts of the script name these replicants as Hodge and Mary.
-In Hampton Fancher's early drafts of the script, Mary lives and Hodge is the only replicant fried in the electrical field.
+In Hampton Fancher's early drafts of the script, these replicants are named as Mary and Hodge.
+Mary lives and Hodge is the only replicant fried in the electrical field.
 Mary was intended to reflect the novel's character of Irmgard Baty, and was meant to be a "mother figure" model of replicant, performing housework and childcare duties, and she was supposed to be reminiscent of the stereotypical housewife of the 1950s.
 Her incept date is given as November 1, 2017.
 Mary was to be played by Stacey Nelkin, who had originally tried out for the role of Pris, but Mary's scenes were cut before filming.